donatj/sqlread/README.md

 sqlread is a mysql dump parser that allows you to query MySQL dumps directly without loading them into MySQL, and export specific tables from said dumps.

-Currently very picky and only likes `mysqldump` generated output dumps.
+Currently, very picky and only likes `mysqldump` generated output dumps.
 Mileage may vary on dumps created with other tools such as Navicat.
 Compatibility is a work in progress.

 ## Todo:

 While the code is quite usable and useful, I still have a ways to go.

-- [ ] Query fields without backticks - currently all fields **must** be wrapped in backticks.
 - [ ] General Expression Support
   - [ ] Basic WHERE support
   - [ ] Basic ORDER BY support